310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Midori worried0 %}
-Um, you don't have to risk yourself over this, do you…?
+Um, you don’t have to risk yourself over this, do you…?
 Just leave him be… Why do we even need to care what happens to him…?
 {% endbubble %}

 {% bubble Souma %}